 Q: Do I have to come to your office every time I need a refill?

 A: Once a patient is optimized, the doctors will give 3 months of prescriptions to last until the next appointment.
-But if a prescription is needed between appointments, generally the prescription must be picked up in the office.
-Most ADHD medication cannot be called in or faxed to the pharmacy because stimulants are controlled substances.
+But if a prescription is needed between appointments, sometimes the prescription must be picked up in the office.

 Learn More About Our Testing And Diagnostic Procedures